 Once per fortnight, each class will have a times tables 'Badge Test' during maths lesson time.
-Children have to complete the questions aimed at that times table and questions from the range of times tables covered previously in a set time period depending on the test.
+Children have to complete the questions aimed at their current times table, as well as questions from the range of times tables covered previously in a 2 $\frac{1}{2}$ minute period depending on the test.
 All questions must be answered correctly within this time limit to achieve their badge.
 Teachers will use their discretion in awarding a badge to a child who may be getting continuously high scores and in an oral 'quiz' shows that they have learnt their tables sufficiently (but for whatever reason are unable to score full marks).
+If children are close to achieving full marks after three attempts, teachers can use their discretion in awarding the badge, this includes children that have an correct instant recall of 1 or 2 incorrect answers.
 Badges will be awarded in class and can be worn on school uniform or on coats/bags.
 If a child has been working hard, through intervention, to fill a gap of times tables from earlier year groups, they may be given the test appropriate to that tables and receive the corresponding badge.

-Following advice from in-school and external agency Special Education Needs staff, new tests to 2017 were introduced that made allowance for children who are on the SEN register, or who have support from our dyslexia specialist.
+Following advice from in-school and external agency Special Education Needs staff, new tests were introduced in 2017.
+These make allowance for children who are on the SEN register, or who have support from our dyslexia specialist.
 These tests are designed to offer appropriate challenge, high standards and yet support and motivate all learners.
-Following feedback from key stakeholders and in light of information around the Year 4 online times tables tests from 2020 onwards, the maths team decided to extend the time available to complete the challenges from June 2018.